kurtosis-tech/kurtosis/docs/docs/quickstart.md

 ### Review
 How did this work?

-Mechanically, [the `request` Starlark instruction](TODO) is being used create a JSON string that's getting shoved at PostgREST, which writes it to the database:
+Mechanically, [the `request` Starlark instruction][request-reference] is being used create a JSON string that's getting shoved at PostgREST, which writes it to the database:

 ```python
 plan.request(